Software installed on mobile devices to provide specific functionality.

 Risk Factors

-- Large amount of personal data stored
+- Large volume of personal data stored on-device.

-- Third-party apps
+- Third-party apps with unchecked behaviour.

-- Limited security awareness among users
+- Limited security awareness among users.

 Potential Damage

-- Loss of confidential data
+- Loss of confidential data.

-- Financial theft
+- Financial theft.

-- Device theft or loss
+- Device theft or loss.

-- Data corruption
+- Data corruption.

 Mobile App Vulnerabilities